Andy Hearnden: Content creator

 In November 2021, Hearnden started publishing on TikTok under the name Andy Cooks.
 Later, he posted Instagram, YouTube and Facebook content for home cooks.
 Within 18 months of starting, he had 10 million subscribers across his social media platforms.

-The cooking videos are best known for the Hey Babe format, and Basic Mitch catchphrase.
+His cooking videos are known for the Hey Babe format.

 In 2022, YouTube identified Hearnden as one of Australia's Top 5 Creators,The Sydney Daily Telegraph described him as a top 25 Australian on TikTok, and The Australian ranked him Australia's #41 top influencer.
 Taste.com.au considered him one of its most popular food influencers of the year and The Courier-Mail one of the Sunshine Coast's top influencers.

-The following year, the Herald Sun named him one of Victoria's top Instagram influencers.
+In 2023 the Herald Sun named him one of Victoria's top Instagram influencers.
 The Courier-Mail ranked him in its list of the Sunshine Coast's most influential people, and also included him amongst Queensland's top YouTube and Instagram creators.
 YouTube Australia named Hearnden its top creator.